butterhosting/brespi/README.md

-# Brespi: Backup and Restore Pipelines for Self-Hosters
+# Brespi: Visual Backup and Restore Automation for Self-Hosters

 ![backup pipeline containing steps for backing up postgresql, compression, encryption and uploading to S3](.readme/hero.png)